 Scratch builds and hybrids have always been parts of the 1/10 off-road scene, and it was no different here.
 The genious Hiroshi Nakamura (of Proto/Marui fame) arrived with his Nakamura SPL (Nakamura Special) that was a 4WD buggy based on Kyosho Ultima suspension, but with a 4WD system made up of two MIP SP-2 gear boxes, connected with a drive shaft through bevel gears from a RC helicopter.
 The buggy had a specially made carbon tub chassis, in the style of the original aluminum Ultima chassis, and a carbon top plate as well.
 The body was the same Proto/Air Supply Ranco One body that Atsuhiro Ohno used on his Torpedo Optima, seen above.
 I can’t help it, but I really like this body.

 People were also starting experimenting with front wheel drive 2WD buggies, also known as FF’s.
 While working on the Optima Mid, Kyosho chief designer Akira Kogawa also was working on a front wheel drive buggy that later would be released as the Maxxum FF, Kogawas last design for Kyosho.
-Maybe he got some inspiration from seeing German driver Wolfgang Petermann and his front wheel drive Schumacher CAT, The Schumacher CAT FF?
-Even if Petermann’s CAT FF wasn’t any success at the Worlds, at least it achieved one thing to be remembered for… having front wheel driven cars banned from the 2WD class, and placed together with the 4WD buggies.
+Maybe he got some inspiration from seeing German drivers Wolfgang Petermann and Stephan Kaske and their front wheel drive Schumacher CAT’s, The Schumacher CAT FF?
+Even if the CAT FF wasn’t any success at the Worlds, at least it achieved one thing to be remembered for… having front wheel driven cars banned from the 2WD class, and placed together with the 4WD buggies.

 It was clear that Kyosho had strong intentions in Romsey, with lots of top drivers and both the Ultima and the Optima Mid looking like great contenders for the title.
 Schumacher also brought their new long wheel base CAT XL, but the to-be Champion Masami Hirosaka actually arrived in England with the older and shorter CAT, but were given a CAT XL by Schumacher the night before the race.
 The CAT version used by Hirosaka was later to be named the CAT XLS, but at the time of the World Championships, it still went by the name CAT XL.
 As I’ve never owned a Schumacher, I will not pretend to know what the differences between the two are….
 If you know, feel free to comment below.